Body Recomposition - Building lean muscle, and losing fat at the same time.

 —> Have followed a smart training program/had more muscle in the past, but have “fallen off of the wagon” in the last 6-12 months.

-—> Are CrossFitters or avid OrangeTheory/F45 type trainees who allow me to take over their programming 2-3x/week.
-We program in some “functional bodybuilding” style of training, and viola - gains.
+—> Are CrossFitters or avid OrangeTheory/F45 type trainees who allow us to take over their programming 2-3x/week.
+We program in some “functional bodybuilding” style of training, and viola... gains.

-Individuals who undergo this variation of recomposition have usually been missing smart training and nutrition protocols.
-You likely wouldn't consider them "out of shape" before, but they also often complain of "not looking the part" of someone who trains as much as they do.
+You likely wouldn't consider individuals who undergo this variation of recomposition "out of shape" before, but they also often complain of "not looking the part" of someone who trains as much as they do.

 #2.
 You gain weight, but body fat stays the same.

-This often happens to individuals who have been within online coaching for 3-6 months, who have gone through the process of getting lean.
+This often happens to individuals who have been within the online coaching process for 3-6 months, and already completed the process of getting lean.
 The next step is typically entering a “lean gains phase”, where we focus on keeping fat gain to a minimum, and building lean muscle.

 —> Let’s say you currently weigh 140lbs, with 30lbs of fat and 110lbs of lean mass - your body fat percentage is 22%.